 First, \model needs to \textbf{identify the distortions and texture damages} (\cref{fig:dataset}a).
 Humans begin assessing image quality by identifying distortions and texture damages, as this is the basis for any subsequent assessment.

 Second, \model is required to \textbf{compare distorted images} like \cref{fig:dataset}b rather than just calculate scores for individual images.
 Quantifying image quality has drawbacks, as the information from a single score is quite limited.
-It has also been verified that humans tend to make a biased quality assessment on a single image, but be more consistent and reliable on comparing two images~\cite{gu2020image,gu2020pipal,ponomarenko2015image}.
+It has also been verified that humans tend to make a biased quality assessment on a single image, but are more consistent and reliable in comparing two images~\cite{gu2020image,gu2020pipal,tid2013}.

-Third, \model should additionally \textbf{weigh and judge multiple aspects} that affect image quality.
-Humans consider many factors when making the image quality comparison.
-For example, when comparing an underexposed image and a blurry image in \cref{fig:dataset}c, one may need to consider the actual impacts of these two distortions on the texture representation, and weigh among these considerations. \model should mimic this weighing ability, which distinguishes \model from previous IQA methods.
+Third, \model should \textbf{weigh and judge multiple aspects} that affect image quality.
+Humans consider many factors when comparing image quality.
+For example, when comparing an underexposed image and a blurry image in \cref{fig:dataset}c, one may need to consider the real impacts of these two distortions on the texture representation, and weigh among these considerations. \model should mimic this weighing ability, which distinguishes it from previous IQA methods.

-Based on the above discussion, as described in \cref{fig:dataset}, we design a hierarchical task paradigm for \model, progressively guiding the model to obtain the above abilities: \begin{itemize} \item \textit{Task--1: Quality Description}.
+Based on the above discussion, as described in \cref{fig:dataset}, we design a hierarchical task paradigm, progressively guiding \model to obtain the above abilities: \begin{itemize} \item \textit{Task--1: Quality Description}.
 Based on the provided reference image and a distorted image, describe the distortions and texture damages in the distorted image, and comment on the overall quality of the distorted image. \item \textit{Task--2: Quality Comparison}.
-Based on the provided reference image and two different distorted images, determine which distorted image has a better quality. \item \textit{Task--3: Comparison Reasoning}.
+Based on the provided reference image and its two distorted versions, determine which distorted image has a better quality. \item \textit{Task--3: Comparison Reasoning}.
 Based on the comparison result, describe the distortions and texture damages of the two distorted images, make inferences, and weigh the pros and cons to justify its judgment on image quality. \end{itemize}